ahill818/ou-website/content/authors/vicens/_index.md

   #   link: https://github.com
 ---

-Hanna joined the group in Fall 2024.
-Hanna is working on applying machine learning and deep learning techniques to diagnose mesovortices in radar data that produce tornadoes.
+Marina joined the group in the summer of 2024.
+Marina is co-supervised by Dr. Hill and Dr. Amy McGovern.
+Marina is focusing on developing AI systems for extreme weather predictions, including extreme rainfall.